-F.3.3 Employees on fixed term appointments of 12 months or less
+F.3.3 Employees on fixed term appointments of 12 months or less including Academic Support Staff (Sessional Assistants)

-- F.3.3.1 Employees will be entitled to four days sick leave immediately upon appointment and, on completion of six months' service, 10 days sick leave per year. - F.3.3.2 Employees may be granted leave on pay as a charge against sick leave entitlement when they are unable to attend work by reason of care of a child, partner or family member who is a member of their household and who through illness or injury becomes dependent on the employee.
+- F.3.3.1 Employees will be entitled to four days sick leave immediately upon appointment and, on completion of six months' service, 10 days sick leave per year. - F.3.3.2 Employees may be granted leave on pay as a charge against sick leave entitlement when they are unable to attend work by reason of care of a child, partner or family member who is a member of their household and who through illness or injury becomes dependent on the employee. - F.3.3.3 A medical certificate will be required for all absences in excess of five consecutive days and may be required for lesser periods.

-- F.3.3.3 A medical certificate will be required for all absences in excess of five consecutive days and may be required for lesser periods. - F.3.3.4 Sick leave without pay may be granted on production of a medical certificate from a registered medical practitioner. - F.3.3.5 When sickness or injury occurs during annual leave the employer will permit the period of incapacity to be debited against sick leave provided a medical certificate is provided. - F.3.3.6 The above provisions are inclusive of any entitlement under the provisions of the Holidays Act 2003.
+- F.3.3.4 Sick leave without pay may be granted on production of a medical certificate from a registered medical practitioner. - F.3.3.5 When sickness or injury occurs during annual leave the employer will permit the period of incapacity to be debited against sick leave provided a medical certificate is provided. - F.3.3.6 The above provisions are inclusive of any entitlement under the provisions of the Holidays Act 2003. - F.3.3.7 For academic support staff (Sessional Assistants) sick leave, within the entitlements set out above, will be paid where this is a normal day of work for the employee.